aalicki/aalicki/README.md

 <h3 align="center">:technologist: About Me</h3>

-I'm a full-stack web developer specializing in
+## I'm a full-stack web developer specializing in
 * Laravel
 * Livewire
 * Vue.js
 * Nuxt.js
 * Tailwind CSS
-* LAMP, TALL, and MERN Stacks.
+* AWS

 That said, I have a wide-array of expeirences with many technologies, tools, and systems.
 Feel free to <a href="https://alicki.me">visit my digital portfolio & blog</a>